HP Pavilion dm1-4108au Entertainment Notebook PC support

 When Sleep or Hibernate does not work correctly, use the instructions in the following steps:

-Step 1: Enabling the keyboard
+Step 1: Enabling the keyboard to wake the computer in Windows 7

 Skip this step if the computer does not enter sleep mode or wakes unexpectedly.